Malaysia urges palm oil mills to resume production despite price drop

 Malaysian crude palm oil futures posted their biggest one-month decline in more than 13 years in June, recording a 22% drop and erasing most of this year's gains.
 Prices had rallied to a record high earlier in 2022 due to supply concerns.
 POI/

-Wee Jeck Seng, deputy minister for plantation industries and commodities, said the government has received complaints about mills refusing to buy oil palm fruits.
+Wee Jeck Seng, deputy minister for plantation industries and commodities, said the government had received complaints about mills refusing to buy oil palm fruits.

 "The fruits cannot be kept for more than two to three days, or they will rot.
 It will affect smallholders," Wee told reporters on the sidelines of an industry seminar.